“Prove all things, hold fast to that which is good”– 1 Thessolonians 5: 21

 “Diets” as Opposed to Lifestyle Changes

-Many people successfully stick to vegetarian diets or plant-based diets their entire life or after switching, for the remainder of their life.
-Indeed, many people in the original research sites for the world’s healthiest populations ate very little meat or animal products their entire lives.
+Many people successfully stick to vegetarian diets or plant-based diets their entire life.
+For those that convert to such diets, many stick with such diets for the remainder of their lives.
+Research into the world’s healthiest populations reveal that these populations ate very little meat or animal products their entire lives.
 According to a meta-analysis combining 12 research studies, nearly 70% of people that change their lifestyle to a plant-based lifestyle stay with the change over time (Turner-McGrievy, Mandes, & Crimarco, 2017).

 Even when people “cheat” on their vegetarian or vegan diet lifestyle, their weight loss remains significantly greater than their meat eating peers over time, and their fruit and vegetable intake remains substantially higher (Turner-McGrievy, Mandes, & Crimarco, 2017).